KarlWasson/Dark-Portfolio-Template-11ty-Personal-Site/posts/whitesands.md

 As the vacation rental website copywriter, my first step was researching the target audience, their interests, expectations, and priorities to create a compelling voice and tone for the websites.

 White Sands is a part of a new trend in vacation rentals combining the freedom of a self-service rental with the amenities one would expect from a mid-market resort.
-Part of the brand's philosophy is to relax and unwind and experience Belize's 'go slow' attitude.
-While the website's youthful tone captures a *no worries* attitude, it speaks to readers in the brand's straightforward, no-nonsense tone.
+The brand's philosophy is to relax, unwind, and experience Belize's 'go slow' attitude.
+While the website's youthful tone captures a *no-worries* attitude, it speaks to readers in the brand's straightforward, no-nonsense tone.

 ### Resort Marketing Support